FedOptima: Optimizing Resource Utilization in Federated Learning: Related work

 In classic FL~\cite{fedavg}, the entire neural network is trained on a device, which results in server idle time.
 Offloading-based FL methods improve server utilization.
 Split learning (SL)~\cite{sl,slh} was the first work to offload a part of the neural network to the server.
 The first device trains the initial layers and sends activations to the server that trains the subsequent layers.
 Then the device-side network is sent to the next device.
 Training performance is low since devices work in a round-robin.

 SplitFed~\cite{splitfed} combines SL and FL to split the neural network across the server and devices and train all devices in parallel.
 Although it improves server utilization, the dependency between server and device training results in idle time.
 PiPar~\cite{pipar} further reduces server idle time by using pipeline parallelism to optimize computational efficiency of FL.
 CSE-FSL~\cite{cse-fsl} and SplitGP~\cite{splitgp} use the auxiliary network and local loss on devices to mitigate task dependency.
 Since devices compute gradients, the server does not send gradients to devices, which reduces the communication overhead.
 FedGKT~\cite{fedgkt} transfers logit tensors between server and devices to guide training on both sides.
 An incentive mechanism is proposed to encourage client participation and enhance model accuracy.~\cite{10631047}.
+More recent works such as Split-Mix~\cite{splitmix2022} introduce an efficient framework that supports on-demand and in-situ model customization through feature and class partitioning.
+RoS-FL~\cite{roscfl2022} enhances robustness of split learning in medical image analysis by dynamically correcting the importance weights of device models.
 However, these methods do not address device stragglers.

 To address the straggler problem, FedAsync~\cite{fedasync} employs asynchronous aggregation in FL.
 Aggregation occurs when any device completes a training round, and a device obtains the global model without waiting for other devices.
 However, asynchronous aggregation introduces staleness that impacts model accuracy.
 FedBuff~\cite{fedbuff} balances stragglers and staleness using a buffering mechanism.
 The server aggregates updates from a subset of devices rather than all devices.
 Nevertheless, FedBuff also faces model staleness.
 Libra~\cite{10631034} improves client scheduling in asynchronous FL to mitigate staleness.
-However, the above methods do not improve server utilization.

-In contrast, \MethodName\ simultaneously addresses the task dependency and straggler problems to reduce idle time for both the server and devices while minimizing model staleness and improving model accuracy.
+FedStaleWeight~\cite{fedstaleweight2024} improves fairness and convergence in asynchronous FL by reweighting stale updates based on their staleness degree.
+SC-AFL~\cite{scaflafl2024} introduces a staleness threshold mechanism to balance accuracy and communication in asynchronous aggregation.
+However, the above methods do not improve server utilization. \di{More broadly, resilience and recovery in complex traffic networks has also been studied using trend forecasting~\cite{trafficresilience2025}; this line of work is complementary but targets a different system domain than FL.}